 When it comes to recruiting and Human Resources, I can’t think of a more uncertain time.
 Anyone who’s been in the business world for more than a few years has experienced at least one cycle of boom and bust – a period of not enough jobs…or not enough talent to fill the jobs that are available.

 But in the current moment, no one seems to know exactly what’s going on.
 Are we booming or busting?
 One national conversation is about stagnating wages and people dropping out of the workforce.
 But at the same time, recruiters are fighting to attract talent, job hopping is the new normal, and in many fields key positions are going unfilled for longer and longer periods of time.

 So what’s happening?
 And what can we do about it?

 I believe that we’re seeing no less than a fundamental shift in the relationship between employer and employee, driven by economic, cultural, and generational realities.
 And this shift is profoundly changing how most companies need to think about talent acquisition and retention.
 It’s changing how companies present themselves, as more and more begin to invest in corporate video production tools and techniques to do it.

 As a professional dedicated to telling corporate stories with moving pictures, I believe we need to understand these changes, because they impact the stories we tell, how we tell them, and who we tell them to.

-Nearly a decade after the Great Recession of 2008-2009, it has become clear that the recovery we have is the only one we’re going to get.
+A decade after the Great Recession of 2008-2009, it has become clear that the recovery we have is the only one we’re going to get.
 Large parts of the economy are doing well.
 Others are not – and never will again.
 The days of hiring any middle manager with a pulse are gone and will never come back.

 Understanding this new reality is the key to understanding how the job market can be simultaneously hot and cold – how important jobs can go unfilled, and even high profile employers can struggle to recruit talent.